luiscruz/course_sustainableSE/2024/p1_measuring_software/g4_Package_manager_efficiency.md

 ## **What are package managers**

 Package managers are tools that help developers manage the libraries and dependencies used in their projects.
 These tools allow automating the process of installing, upgrading, configuring and removing computer software packages.
 They play an important role in modern software development, especially in handling complex dependencies, ensuring software version consistency and identifying vulnerabilities.

+Package installations are typically included in most stages of deployment within pipelines.
+This means they run with every push a developer makes.
+Having faster package installation is a great benefit to developers and we are interested in how the difference in speed may affect a difference in energy efficiency.

 ### What is `npm`?

-Npm (Node Package Manager) is a package manager for JavaScript and is the default package management tool for Node.js.
+Npm (Node Package Manager), released in 2010, is a package manager for JavaScript and is the default package management tool for Node.js.
 It allows developers to install, share, and distribute code from the npm repository.
 Npm is not only a command-line tool, but also a package database that allows developers to publish new packages, update packages, or manage package dependencies.
 With npm, developers can easily add, update or remove project dependencies, manage project versions and scripts, and publish and share their own open source libraries.

 ### What is `yarn`?

 Yarn is a new JavaScript package manager developed by Facebook (now Meta) to improve on some of npm's shortcomings.
 Launched in 2016, yarn offers faster dependency installation, tighter package versioning, and better security.
-Yarn caches each package download, so installing the same package again doesn't require an internet connection, which greatly speeds up installation speed.
+Yarn caches each package download, so installing the same package again doesn't require an internet connection, which greatly speeds up installation speed and hypothetically also energy efficiency.
 Although npm and yarn have a lot of overlap in functionality, they each have their own specialities in terms of performance, user interface and security.

 ## **Methodology**

+This section will go over the setup of our experiments, including the energy measurement utility we used, the environment setup and the automation process.

+## Energi Bridge utility for energy measurement

+[Energi Bridge] is a software utility tool for measuring the energy usage of a system (process).
+When running the package installation, Energi Bridge gives us a precise energy measurement for the process of that specific task.
+This ensures a one-to-one comparison between npm and yarn.

 ### Docker containers for isolated experimentation

 In the context of comparing power consumption during package installation with different package managers, the use of an isolated environment is crutial.
 The isolated environment that provides reliability since it ensures that the environment is consistent across runs.
 Additionally, since difference package managers can rely on different versions of dependencies, an isolated environment helps to avoid conflicts between the different requirements and dependencies.

-Docker Containers provide a lightweight and isolated environment for running the experiments.
+[Docker] Containers provide a lightweight and isolated environment for running the experiments.
 Each package manager (npm and yarn) installs the same `package.json` within separate Docker containers to ensure independence and avoid interference.
 This process involves specifying a list of packages, initiating the installation process, and recording relevant metrics such as the time taken for installation and uninstallation, the energy and the power consumption for the procedure.
 The experiments are run 30 times for each package manager.
 Running the experiment 30 times provides more robust results and helps account for variability.
 The process repetitions result in reliability by encompassing average performance and revealing potential patterns or trends.

 ### Shell script for automated experimentation

 The experiment runs using the `build.sh` file (or `windows-build.bat` for Windows).
-This script has been created to automate the experimentation by building the Docker images and running the installations/uninstallations for both package managers.
+This script has been created to automate the experimentation by building the Docker images and running the installations/uninstallations for both package managers under the Energi Bridge measurement process.
 Automating experiments using scripts ensures consistency since all the experiments are guaranteed to conduct with the same set of instructions and parameters.
 Additionally, it is efficient because it allows us to run a large number of trials without manual intervention.
 Finally, the script writes a `.csv` file for each of the two experiments outputs (one for npm and one for yarn), which reduces the probability of human error if this procedure was to be executed manually.

+### Additional setup procedures

+Additional procedures are needed to ensure a fair experiment:
+1. The shell script alternates between the use of npm and yarn such that the order in which the two were used does not influence the outcome.

+2. System settings – such as screen brightness, internet connection, background processes – were controlled throughout the experiments.

+3. Installation cache is removed after every run.
+Although this impedes one of yarn's advantages over npm, we want the different runs of the experiment to be in isolation of each other.

+4. A CPU stress-test was run before the experimentation using [Cinebench] to ensure that the first runs did not have a temperature advantage.

 ## **Results**